RchGrav/CUDASWAP/README.md

 ## Usage

+## This project assumes you have installed CUDA using official instructions on a supported version of Ubuntu.

 ### Adding CUDASWAP to Your Environment
 To use CUDASWAP, source it in your shell or include it in your `.bashrc` for automatic loading.